 The trustee is appointed to manage the trust and they have a fiduciary duty to act in the trust’s best interests.
 The trustee can be the same person as the grantor (a grantor trust), but it can also be a lawyer, a financial institution, or any other person you choose.
 (Depending on the type of trust you have, the grantor may not be able to fulfill both roles.)
 If you're the grantor and trustee, you must name a successor trustee to take over when you die.

 The trustee distributes assets according to the trust agreement.
 That might mean beneficiaries receive trust assets upon the grantor’s death.
-But it could also mean beneficiaries receive trust income as soon after the trust as established.
+But it could also mean beneficiaries receive trust income as soon after the trust is established.
 It all depends on the trust.

 Once an asset has been disbursed to the beneficiary, the beneficiary becomes the owner of the asset.
 Even if the grantor is alive, they cannot recover disbursed assets.

 A last will and testament is another way to pass assets on to your heirs.
 Trusts and wills can often work in conjunction with each other.
-(You can create a both a will and living trust with Policygenius, when you select the Plus package.)

 For example, your will can create a trust upon your death, called a testamentary trust.
 You can also use a will to move assets into a trust that already exists.